berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 [1] The association is with a fVisual, screen, depthg triple.
 An XVisualInfo is used by GLX functions since it can be interpreted unambiguosly.

-[2] Any rendering system is free to use the ancillary bu ers as long as it uses them in a manner consistent with the use by the OpenGL.
+[2] Any rendering system is free to use the ancillary buffers as long as it uses them in a manner consistent with the use by the OpenGL.

 2.2 Using Rendering Contexts